eugenewebdevs/workshops/workshops-2019/microservice/README.md

 ## Required

-You will need a valid [aws account](https://aws.amazon.com/free/) to access the services.
+You will need a valid [AWS account](https://aws.amazon.com/free/) to access the services.

 ## About

-We will leverage aws in this workshop due to the ease of set up of these services and the free tier offer. 🎉
+We will leverage AWS in this workshop due to the ease of set up of these services and the free tier offer. 🎉

 [Meetup link](https://www.meetup.com/eugenewebdevs/events/257692027/)

 Only the Lambda and API Gateway services will be used in the context of this workshop.
-However, AWS makes it easy to add other services like [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/) for data storage 💾, as well as over 50 other services.
+However, a makes it easy to add other services like [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/) for data storage 💾, as well as over 50 other services.

-The aim of the workshop is to use AWS to acess, consume, and return data from AWS and a third party REST API.
+The aim of the workshop is to use AWS to access, consume, and return data from AWS and a third party REST API.
 [Slides](https://slides.com/antonioortega-1/aws-microservice-workshop_

-The following S3 endpoint 🔗 returns a simple JSON response for the inital connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json
+The following S3 endpoint returns a simple JSON response for the inital connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json 🔗

-No additional libraies 📕 or packages 🎁 are imported unless added via a custom runtime layer.
+No additional libraries 📕 or packages 🎁 are imported unless added via a custom runtime layer.

 This workshop will not be covering [SAMS](https://github.com/awslabs/serverless-application-model)